xuuuluuu/SynLSTM-for-NER/README.md

 # About Dataset

-If you have the LDC license for OntoNotes, please send me the proof (e.g., screenshot) and I can share the preprocessed OntoNotes datasets.
 Note that we use the data from 4 columns: word, dependency head index, dependency relation label, and entity label.